NrgsK/NrgsK/README.md

 # 💫 About Me:
-😍 A passionate junior software developer from Turkiye<br>💻 Oracle SQL <br>
+😍 A passionate junior software developer from Turkiye<br>💻 Currently working on Oracle SQL <br>

 ## 🌐 Socials: